 Each student or team will make a 10- to 15-minute PowerPoint presentation to present his or her Research Assignment findings and conclusions and be prepared to respond to questions from class members.
 Students will be evaluated according to the attached rubric.

 Final Exam Due Date: Class 10

 Weight: 30%

-Students will be required to write a final exam consist of multiple-choice questions covering the content of classroom learning and assigned text and other readings.
+Students will be required to write a final multiple-choice exam of approximately 120 questions covering the content of classroom learning and assigned text and other readings.